Aliases for PIK3CA Gene

 GeneCards Summary for PIK3CA Gene

 PIK3CA (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Alpha) is a Protein Coding gene.
-Diseases associated with PIK3CA include Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome and Congenital Lipomatous Overgrowth, Vascular Malformations, And Epidermal Nevi.
-Among its related pathways are Gastric cancer and Downstream signaling of activated FGFR2.
+Diseases associated with PIK3CA include Hepatocellular Carcinoma and Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome.
+Among its related pathways are FGFR1 mutant receptor activation and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is PIK3CB.

 Phosphoinositide-3-kinase (PI3K) that phosphorylates PtdIns (Phosphatidylinositol), PtdIns4P (Phosphatidylinositol 4-phosphate) and PtdIns(4,5)P2 (Phosphatidylinositol 4,5-bisphosphate) to generate phosphatidylinositol 3,4,5-trisphosphate (PIP3).
 PIP3 plays a key role by recruiting PH domain-containing proteins to the membrane, including AKT1 and PDPK1, activating signaling cascades involved in cell growth, survival, proliferation, motility and morphology.
 Participates in cellular signaling in response to various growth factors.
 Involved in the activation of AKT1 upon stimulation by receptor tyrosine kinases ligands such as EGF, insulin, IGF1, VEGFA and PDGF.
 Involved in signaling via insulin-receptor substrate (IRS) proteins.
 Essential in endothelial cell migration during vascular development through VEGFA signaling, possibly by regulating RhoA activity.
 Required for lymphatic vasculature development, possibly by binding to RAS and by activation by EGF and FGF2, but not by PDGF.
 Regulates invadopodia formation through the PDPK1-AKT1 pathway.
 Participates in cardiomyogenesis in embryonic stem cells through a AKT1 pathway.
 Participates in vasculogenesis in embryonic stem cells through PDK1 and protein kinase C pathway.
 Also has serine-protein kinase activity: phosphorylates PIK3R1 (p85alpha regulatory subunit), EIF4EBP1 and HRAS.
 Plays a role in the positive regulation of phagocytosis and pinocytosis (By similarity).